- 1 / 8

 “I believe that to inspire a generation of students to become entrepreneurs, we have to become pioneers within our disciplines,” he explains.
 “Pushing boundaries and front-loading students with the necessary twenty first century skills will allow them to provide solutions for unseen problems that they may encounter in the future.”

-His coursework focuses on interactive project-based tasks (such as those below) to help students acquire relevant skills for living in our increasingly knowledge-based and highly technological society.
+He orchestrates interactive project-based tasks (such as those below) to help students acquire relevant skills for living in our increasingly knowledge-based and highly technological society.

 - Architectural unit – Universal Entertainment District